bamason2/ttp451-module/docs/labs/Lab_2.md

 - Specify the input factor names and ranges

 Double-click the Local Model Inputs block in the diagram.
 Increase the number of factors to two.
-Change the symbols of the two input factors to IVC and EVC and enter the input factors range as shown in figure below.
+Change the symbols of the two input factors to IVC and EVC and enter the input factors range as shown in the figure below.

 ![image](figs/lab2/fig_8_one_stage_plan.png)